nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 ### Software

-A holy grail for software developers is of course creating a machine learning algorithms that creates software for use cases that require expensive and complex human programming work.
+A holy grail for software developers is of course creating machine learning algorithms that creates software for use cases that require expensive and complex human programming work.